16/03/2026

 Launched at the Small Publishers Fair, at Conway Hall, Holborn, London, UK (28-29 October 2022).

-In the public collections of: Tate Britain, Manchester Metropolitan University Library All Saints, Wellcome Collection and Winchester School of Art Library: Special Collections.
+In the public collections of: Tate Britain, Manchester Metropolitan University Library All Saints, Wellcome Collection, Winchester School of Art Library: Special Collections and The British Library.

 Unbox – spread (2022) by Ensixteen Editions & Ambeck Design.